kylethayer/culture-debugging-study-data/Study 1/study_1_data_fields.md

 26. **"sessionAnyEdits"**: Boolean.
 Was the code ever edited during the browser session?

-27. "sessionNumVizSessions": How many code execution visualization sessions were there in the browser session.
+27. **"sessionNumVizSessions"**: How many code execution visualization sessions were there in the browser session.

 28. "sessionCharLengthRangeDelta": For a browser session, the difference between the shortest and longest code (measured in characters).

 29. "sessionTotalStepsInViz": How many total steps were taken in all code execution visualizations in the browser session.

-30. "sessionSumCodeEditDistance": Sum of all edit distances of the code durring the browser session.
+30. **"sessionSumCodeEditDistance"**: Sum of all edit distances of the code durring the browser session.

 31. "duplicateCodeCount": How many times was code run this browser session identical to code run by another user.